 prepare community providers to meet survivors’ needs.

 Interpretation: For service members, veterans, and their families, community providers may include military or Veterans Affairs providers.
 The service plan should clearly outline which services will be provided on the installation or Veterans Affairs facility, when appropriate to the needs and wishes of the survivor.
 This population is often unsure of the services to which they are entitled and how to navigate military care systems.
-The clinician should take an active role in navigating these care systems when possible.
+The worker should take an active role in navigating these care systems when possible.

 DV 5.03

-The worker and a supervisor, or a clinical, service, or peer team, review the case bi-weekly when providing residential services and quarterly when providing non-residential services, or more frequently depending on the needs of survivors, to assess:
+The worker and a supervisor, or a clinical, service, or peer team, review the case bi-weekly when providing housing and quarterly for all other services, or more frequently depending on the needs of survivors, to assess:

 service plan implementation;